 Homeward bound, with only one regret that this weekend ever had to come to an end…There is only one cure for that.
 See you in Dunfanaghy in September.

-This year’s Dunfanaghy Jazz & Blues Festival takes place next weekend from September 12 to 16th featuring over 30 bands at venues throughout the town including In Their Thousands, Funk Dawg, Clandestinos, Eirdinie, Grand Cameros, Portobello, Shawn Jones Trio, Hot Tamales and Two Time Polka.
+The 2023 Dunfanaghy Jazz and Blues Festival returns and takes place on September 7 to 10 featuring over 30 bands at venues throughout the town including In Their Thousands, Funk Dawg, Clandestinos, Eirdinie, Grand Cameros, Portobello, Shawn Jones Trio, Hot Tamales and Two Time Polka.

 John Whelan is a vastly experienced midlands based journalist and editor who has contributed extensively to the country's leading national and regional titles, as well as broadcast outlets.
 He runs the media services company, Communicate Ireland www.communicateireland.ie.